sparanoid/slimpack/README.md

 Please view [plugin page at WordPress.org](https://wordpress.org/plugins/slimpack/) for more information.

-Please do not submit issue unless the issue cannot be reproduced using the original Jetpack module.
+Please do not submit issues unless the issue cannot be reproduced using the original Jetpack module.

 ## Author